Sublime with Rome: Gaugh's departure and Sirens (2011–2016)

-Freese's departure, tour with The Offspring, and Blessings (2017–present)
+Blessings and farewell tour (2017–2024)

 In early 2017, Josh Freese was replaced by former Tribal Seeds drummer Carlos Verdugo.
 Soon after, the band announced a North American summer tour with The Offspring and The Menzingers.
 The band's third album, Blessings was produced by Rob Cavallo and released through Red Music in 2019.
 Ramirez said of the album, "A lot of these songs really came from honestly me being in a spot where I wanted to just write all the lyrics upfront first and focus on what I wanted to say.
 I just got married, I was having my first child.
 Things were starting to change for my life; I stopped drinking hard alcohol.
 Everything was starting to come into focus for this for the next chapter."

+During the band's Summertime 2023 tour with Slightly Stoopid, Sublime with Rome performed with new drummer, Jason Vick.
+After the tour, yet another new drummer, Joe Tomino of Dub Trio, joined the band.
+In September, the band released a statement that due to a shoulder injury Wilson sustained during the summer tour, Stu Brooks of Dub Trio and Tony Kanal of No Doubt would alternate playing bass for the band's scheduled dates.
+The band's Tangerine Skies EP was released on November 3, 2023.

+On December 11, Wilson and Gaugh reunited to perform with Jakob Nowell as Sublime during a benefit show for Bad Brains vocalist H.R. at the Teragram Ballroom in Los Angeles.
+One week later, on December 18, Ramirez announced that he would be departing Sublime with Rome at the end of 2024 and moving on to focus on his solo career.
+The next day, Ramirez announced that the band had to postpone their scheduled 2023 performances in New Zealand due to "unforeseen circumstances" but promised to reschedule the dates for 2024.

+On February 26, 2024, Wilson announced via Instagram that he was no longer performing with Sublime with Rome and would only be performing with Sublime, which would continue with Jakob Nowell on lead vocals.
+On March 4, 2024, the band officially announced its farewell tour with Tomino on drums and Brian Allen replacing Wilson on bass.

+On April 5, 2024, the band announced their fourth and final studio album, Sublime with Rome, along with the release of its lead single, "Love is Dangerous".
+The album was released on May 10, 2024.
+By the end of 2024, the band split up.